Skip to content

 Git Provider Details

-The Git provider is split into two plugins: BareGitPlugin (bundled with core sase) handles standard git commands, while GitHubPlugin (from the sase-github package) adds GitHub CLI (gh) support for PR operations.
+Git support is split across providers.
+BareGitPlugin (bundled with core sase) handles standard git commands and bare-repo-backed workflows.
+GitHubPlugin (from the optional sase-github package) adds GitHub CLI (gh) support for PR operations and GitHub workspace references.

 Branch Naming